single-spa/single-spa.js.org/docs/starting-from-scratch.md

 ### b) Application lifecycles

-Since we have registered our application, single-spa will be listening for the `home` app to bootstrap and mount.
+Since we have registered our application, single-spa will be listening for the `Home` app to bootstrap and mount.
 We will set this up in `home.app.js`.

 We start by importing our dependencies and, using [single-spa-react](ecosystem-react.md), we can use the generic React lifecycle hooks.

-Finally, we will use the `domElementGetter()` function to return a DOM Element where the Home application will be bootstrapped, mounted, and unmounted.
+Finally, we will use the `domElementGetter()` function to return a DOMElement where the `Home` application will be bootstrapped, mounted, and unmounted.

 ```js
 // home.app.js